'I've been let down - I shouldn't have stage-4 cancer'

 - Published

-A woman with fast-growing stage-four breast cancer says the NHS has let her down, with delays at every stage of her to treatment.
+A woman with fast-growing stage-four breast cancer says the NHS has let her down, with delays at every stage of her treatment.

-Caroline Boulton had several appointments for a mammogram, which checks for early signs of cancer, cancelled because of Covid, in March and November 2020.
+Caroline Boulton, 56, had several appointments for a mammogram, which checks for early signs of cancer, cancelled because of Covid, in March and November 2020.

 In late 2021, she found a small lump, went to her GP and was referred urgently to a specialist - but then the delays began.

-"They haven't moved quickly enough," Ms Boulton says.
+"They haven't moved quickly enough," Ms Boulton says, who lives in Greater Manchester.
 "It's been really, really slow."

-"Between each appointment, each scan, there's been four-, five-, six-, seven-, eight-week waiting times between each appointment and delays every time.
+"Between each appointment, each scan, there's been four-, five-, six-, seven-, eight-week waiting times and delays every time."

 Growing quickly